 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Making a reaffirmation agreement can be helpful if you want to stay in your home or you need to keep driving your car.
+Making a reaffirmation agreement can be helpful if you want to stay in your home or you need to keep driving your car during a bankruptcy settlement.
 However, this type of agreement means you are still responsible for some sort of payment on the loan.
 Make sure you understand exactly how it works and what you will be responsible for, so you don’t end up owing payments you can’t make.

 The purpose of bankruptcy is to discharge some or all of your debts so you no longer have to make payments.
 But in some cases, you may want to reaffirm a certain debt, agreeing to repay some or all of what you owe instead of requesting to cancel it.

 For example, if you have a car loan, including it in your bankruptcy will likely result in losing the vehicle.
 If you need the car for regular transportation, reaffirming that debt will allow you to hold onto it.

 Reaffirmation is typically used in Chapter 7 bankruptcy cases, where the borrower attempts to discharge debts in full instead of agreeing to a restructured repayment plan.

 What a reaffirmation agreement is

 A reaffirmation agreement is voluntary and legally obligates a borrower to pay some or all of what they owe on a specific account instead of discharging the debt in bankruptcy.